 - A Bachelor’s or Master’s degree from an institution in a low- or lower-middle-income country (see list below).
 Candidates with a high school degree from a low- or lower-middle-income country and a university degree from a country outside the list will be considered on a case by case scenario;

-- A degree in Mathematics, Statistics, Engineering, Computer Science and/or Economics, or a related social science with an emphasis on quantitative analysis;
+- A degree in Mathematics, Physics, Statistics, Engineering, Computer Science and/or Economics, or a related social science with an emphasis on quantitative analysis;

 - Working proficiency in written and spoken English;